System Observability

 • So we have a lot of partial failures.

-Therefore: We can no longer predict
+Consequently, We can no longer predict

 I’m not saying that these monitoring tools are not doing what you want them to do.
 But, they work in a siloed environment, and there is a lack of connectivity.
-So we have monitoring tools working in silos in different parts of the organization and more than likely managed by different people trying to monitor a very dispersed application with multiple components and services in various places.
+So we have monitoring tools working in silos in different parts of the organization and more than likely managed by other people trying to monitor a very dispersed application with multiple components and services in various places.

 Relying On Known Failures